astropy/astropy/docs/cosmology/index.rst

 Introduction
 ============

-The `astropy.cosmology` sub-package contains classes for representing cosmologies and utility functions for calculating commonly used quantities that depend on a cosmological model.
+The :mod:`astropy.cosmology` sub-package contains classes for representing cosmologies and utility functions for calculating commonly used quantities that depend on a cosmological model.
 This includes distances, ages, and lookback times corresponding to a measured redshift or the transverse separation corresponding to a measured angular separation.

+:mod:`astropy.cosmology.units` extends the :mod:`astropy.units` sub-package,
+adding and collecting cosmological units and equivalencies, like :math:`h` for keeping track of (dimensionless) factors of the Hubble constant.

 For details on reading and writing cosmologies from files, see :ref:`read_write_cosmologies`.